criyle/go-judge/README.md

 `tmpfs` size for `/w` and `/tmp` is configured through `-tmp-fs-param` with default value `size=128m,nr_inodes=4k`

+If a file named `/.env` exists in the container rootfs, the container will load the file as environment variable line by line.

 ### Packages

 - envexec: run single / group of programs in parallel within restricted environment and resource constraints